HMS Ocean (1863): Design and description

 HMS Ocean was 273 ft 1 in long between perpendiculars and had a beam of 58 ft 5 in.
 The ship had a draught of 24 ft 5 in forward and 27 ft 6 in aft.
 She displaced 6832 LT.

 Ocean had a metacentric height of 6.01 ft which meant that she rolled a lot and was an unsteady gun platform.
 Her hull was sheathed with Muntz metal to reduce biofouling.
 Her crew consisted of 605 officers and ratings.

 Propulsion

-Ocean had a simple horizontal 2-cylinder horizontal return connecting-rod steam engine driving a single propeller shaft using steam was provided by eight rectangular boilers.
+Ocean had a simple horizontal 2-cylinder horizontal return connecting-rod steam engine driving a single propeller shaft using steam provided by eight rectangular boilers.
 The engine produced 4244 ihp during the ship's sea trials in June 1864 which gave the ship a maximum speed of 12.9 kn.
 Ocean carried a maximum of 570 LT of coal, enough to steam 2000 nmi at 5 knots.
 She was barque-rigged with three masts and had a sail area of 25000 sqft.
 Her best speed with the propeller disconnected and under sail alone was 11.5 kn.
 Yards were added to the ship's mizzenmast by 1866 and Ocean was given a full ship rig which she retained for the rest of her career.